dsl-logo

 10.25% p.a.

-Businesses with a proven trading history and a steady income (or healthy balance sheet) will generally qualify for a lower interest rate.
+Businesses with a proven trading history and a steady income (or healthy balance sheet) generally qualify for lower business finance rates.
 Startups and businesses trading for less than two years may still qualify for a business car loan, but generally at a higher interest rate.

 Lenders may review your personal credit score and that of your company directors when assessing your application for a business car loan.
 They will generally look for missed payments, defaults and insolvencies (e.g. bankruptcies).